jaureguio/coursesPlayground/javascript/react/kcd-react-beginners-guide.md

 React's `useEffect()` hooks will *eagerly* attempt to synchronize the "state of the world" with the state of the application.
 This normally won't lead to bugs (in fact, is does a great job at preventing bugs that plagued React apps before `useEffect` was available), but it can definitely be sub-optimal (and in some cases can result in an infinite-loop).

 To prevent unnecessary calls to the effect callback we can use the dependency array which `useEffect()` optionally takes as second argument.
 There are some rules we can set on ESlint  (though usage of the "eslint-plugin-react-hooks") to help us define all hooks properly/effectively when developing real applications (many tools like Create React App have this installed and configured by default).

+## Create Reusable Custom Hooks

+We can share our hooks logic implementation (in this case storing a piece of state in the browser local storage) between different components or even with different variables within the same component.
+This can be done simply by wrapping hooks logic inside a function an abstract it from the original component implmenting it.
+This is very easy to do because the way hooks's API is designed, following a simple vanilla JavaScript approach.

+When such hook abstractions are created, we are creating what's commonly known as Custom Hooks.
+These hooks should follow a naming convention in order for us to take advantage of some tools created by the React team such as the eslint-plugin-react-hooks plugin, which detects any function whose name is prefixed with the word 'use' to enforce some React hooks conventions and best practices.